 The 1851 census records the premises of Robert Penfold, pork butcher, living in Church Street Row, the former Poor House Cottages, which then evolved into the grocer’s recorded in the 1861 census into a grocers and beer shop run by his son, also Robert, aged 24, with his daughter, Henrietta, aged 18, as house-keeper in 1871.
 Robert, junior, married in the early 1870’s, and closed the shop before moving to Battersea in south London where he is listed in 1881 census.
 The shop was only allowed to sell beer for consumption off the premises, at this time beer was commonly drunk at home as water sources were often not pure and some labourers were partly paid in beer or cider.

-For many years the village bakery was situated to the rear of what are now two cottage next to Home Farm.
+For many years the village bakery was situated to the rear of what are now the two cottage next to Home Farm.
 The earliest record of a baker in parish tax records is Jacob Chandler, who was also the corn miller until giving up the mill around 1819.
 John Chandler, Jacob’s son, is listed as the baker in the 1841 census but no bakery is listed in or after the 1881 census.

 The Church Street Poor House accounts show many payments to tailors and dress makers for clothing for the poor, and the various 19th century censuses record several dress makers and tailors in various parts of Nonington parish.
-The coming of the railways in 1861 and the ready availability of cheap mass-produced clothing gradually forced them out of business by the later part of the 1800’s.
+The coming of the railways in 1861 and the subsequent ready availability of cheap mass-produced clothing gradually forced them out of business by the later part of the 1800’s.
 Most appear to have been small concerns working from home with one exception, the Holtums.